jvrana/DASi-DNA-Design/README.md

 #### Customization

 DASi optimization parameters are completely customizable.
-The following
+The following are examples of parameters and aspects of DASi that are customizable:

 * primer synthesis costs
 * primer design parameters